brycewray/hugo-site/content/privacy/index.md

 date: 2020-08-02T09:00:00-05:00
 ---

 This site and its owner **do NOT** store your personal information **in any way**.
+It neither deposits nor reads cookies, and leaves only one small setting in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to retain your light-/dark-mode viewing preferences for any future visits you make to the site.[^Salma]

+[^Salma]: See also Salma Alam-Naylor's article, "[The best light/dark mode theme toggle in JavaScript](https://whitep4nth3r.com/blog/best-light-dark-mode-theme-toggle-javascript/)."

-However, the site does use certain **external services**, each of which has its own privacy policies and methods of complying with applicable privacy regulations.
+In addition, the site uses certain **external services**, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

 ## Cloudflare